charliemenke/feature-flagger-api/README.md

 ---
 # Get Feature

-allows caller to see all features in database.
+allows caller to get a feature in database.

 **URL** : `/api/features/{featureName}`